 What is ad targeting

-Ad targeting is a form of advertising when retailers use various methods to target specific audiences based on their interests and behavior.
+Ad targeting is a form of advertising when retailers use various methods to target specific audiences based on their interests and online behaviour.
 For example, when you see ads in your Facebook newsfeed that are related to your earlier searches or previously visited pages.
+We won’t go into details here, but if you want to learn more how to stop ad targeting read our comprehensive guide here.

 What is habit tracking